elastic/DaC-Reference/docs/faq.md

 **Q5**: How do I start using DaC in my organization?

 **A5**: Begin by exploring the detection-rules repository and familiarizing yourself with its structure and tooling.
 Consider your governance model (VCS as authoritative, Elastic Security as authoritative, or dual sync) and plan your workflow accordingly.
-Experiment with the alpha branch to test new features and configurations that suit your needs.
+Experiment with the main branch to test new features and configurations that suit your needs.

 **Q6**: Are there any resources available for learning more about DaC?